zthowin/Lagrangian-Analysis/README.md

 ## 2. LAPACK Installation Instructions

-First, download the make.inc file from this gitlab.
+First, download `make-LAPACK.inc` from this repository and rename it `make.inc`

 Then, download the LAPACK .tar.gz for version 3.8.0 from https://www.netlib.org/lapack/ and extract it into a separate folder.

-Copy the make.inc into the LAPACK root directory (there should be a make.inc.example in this folder which is a general template -- the make.inc provided in our repository has been customized with optimization and static library linking flags, the latter of which must be included in the options and loader flags).
+Copy `make.inc` into the LAPACK root directory (there should be a make.inc.example in this folder which is a general template -- the `make.inc` provided in this repository has been customized with optimization and static library linking flags, the latter of which must be included in the options and loader flags).

 Navigate to the root directory and run the makefile to install LAPACK.